core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Different Sources for Group Observation Data # {#appendix-different-sources}

-While the clients usually receive the phantom registration request and other information related to the group observation through an informative response (see {{ssec-server-side-informative}}), the server can make the same data available through different means, such as the following ones.
+While the clients usually receive the phantom registration request and other information related to the group observation through an informative response (see {{ssec-server-side-informative}}), the server can make the same data available through different means, such as those described in {{appendix-different-sources-pubsub}} and {{appendix-different-sources-introspection}}.

 In such a case, the server has to first start the group observation (see {{ssec-server-side-request}}), before making the corresponding data available.

-A client that receives such information from different sources may be able to simply set up the right multicast address and start receiving multicast notifications for the group observation.
+After a client has obtained such information from different sources than an informative response, the client may be able to simply set up the right multicast address and start receiving multicast notifications for the group observation.
 In such a case, the client does not need to perform additional setup traffic, e.g., in order to configure a proxy for listening to multicast notifications on its behalf (see {{intermediaries}} and {{intermediaries-e2e-security}}).
 Consequently, the server will not receive an observation request due to that client, will not follow-up with a corresponding informative response, and thus its observer counter (see {{sec-server-side}}) is not incremented to reflect the presence of the new client.

-## Topic Discovery in Publish-Subscribe Settings
+## Topic Discovery in Publish-Subscribe Settings # {#appendix-different-sources-pubsub}

 In a Publish-Subscribe scenario {{I-D.ietf-core-coap-pubsub}}, a group observation can be discovered along with topic metadata.